Explaining Bayesian Neural Networks: Experiments

 The quantitative results of the localization evaluation for all three scenarios are summarized in Table \ref{tab:localisation}.

 From the results, we can observe that the Union method is best-performing in terms of AUC metric, while the Intersection method shows overwhelmingly best results in terms of the Relevance Mass Accuracy metric.
-From these results we conclude that the Union method indeed is better in visualizing all the information the Bayesian Network has learned about the object, however, comparatively low MA scores of the Union method imply that explanations attribute positive relevance outside of the object of interest.
-In comparison, the Intersection method has low AUC scores in almost all scenarios, which imply that the Intersection method does not "cover" the object in interest with positive attributions, but high MA scores show high confidence in positive features --- if the Intersection method attributes a positive relevance to a feature, it is most likely to lie inside of object of interest.
+From these results, we conclude that the Union method indeed is better in visualizing all the information the Bayesian Network has learned about the object; however, comparatively low MA scores of the Union method imply that explanations attribute positive relevance outside of the object of interest.
+In comparison, the Intersection method has low AUC scores in almost all scenarios, which implies that the Intersection method does not ``cover'' the object in interest with positive attributions, but high MA scores show high confidence in positive features --- if the Intersection method attributes a positive relevance to a feature, it is most likely to lie inside of object of interest.

-\subsection{Experiment on Imagenet}
+\subsection{Experiment on ImageNet}

 We demonstrate the usefulness of the proposed method for explaining the decision-making process for a naturally non-Bayesian model that was trained with dropout regularization.
-We used the broadly applied pre-trained VGG16 network \cite{simonyan2014very}.
-This network was pre-trained on Imagenet \cite{russakovsky2015imagenet} and is naturally non-Bayesian.
-To access the uncertainty of this naturally non-Bayesian model, we employed MC Dropout \cite{Gal16} during the test phase, which can be always applied when a model's architecture comprises at least one dropout layer.
-Furthermore, as relevance attribution function, we used the LRP-CMP rule as explainability method.
-For the evaluation of the performance of the proposed methods, we randomly choose a small subset of classes from the Imagenet dataset, consisting of 5 classes: "castle", "lemon", "llama", "wine" and "tiger cat".
-For each class we downloaded\footnote{To download a subset of Imagenet dataset, the following library was used: \url{https://github.com/mf1024/ImageNet-Datasets-Downloader}.} 1000 random images.
-The explanation results for the Intersection, Average, Union, and UAI$^+$ explanation for three randomly chosen images are shown in Figure \ref{fig:ImageNetExperiment}.
+We used the broadly applied pre-trained VGG16 network~\citep{simonyan2014very}.
+This network was pre-trained on ImageNet~\citep{russakovsky2015imagenet} and is naturally non-Bayesian.
+To access the uncertainty of this naturally non-Bayesian model, we employed MC Dropout~\citep{Gal16} during the test phase, which can always be applied when a model's architecture comprises at least one dropout layer.
+Furthermore, as a relevance attribution function, we used the LRP-CMP rule as explainability method.
+For the evaluation of the performance of the proposed methods, we randomly choose a small subset of classes from the ImageNet dataset, consisting of 3 classes: ''tiger cat'', ''llama'', and ''lemon''.
+For each class, we downloaded\footnote{To download a subset of the ImageNet dataset, the following library was used: \url{https://github.com/mf1024/ImageNet-Datasets-Downloader}.} 1000 random images.
+The explanation results for the Intersection, Average, Union, and UAI$^+$ explanations for three randomly chosen images are shown in Figure \ref{fig:ImageNetExperiment}.